bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML are tags who's purpose is to label sections of the document for better readability.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+`display: inline` won't take into consideration the content around it. `display: block` gives the element it's own space away from other content.

 3. What are the 4 areas of the box model?

+from inner-most to outter-most: content, padding, border, margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The y-axis.

 5. Explain why git is valuable to a team of developers.

+Git publishes your changes to a cloud repository that other developers can have acces to.
+It allows for smooth collaberation between team members.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.